If I emigrate from South Africa, do I have to relinquish my South African citizenship?

-(i) The remaining South African assets of the emigrant must be brought under the physical control of the bank that finalised the emigration to ensure that all capital accruing after date of emigration and the proceeds of any asset subsequently sold are placed to the credit of an emigrant's capital account.
+(i) The remaining South African assets of the emigrant must be brought under the physical control of the bank that finalised the emigration to ensure that all capital accruing after date of emigration and the proceeds of any asset subsequently sold are placed to the credit of the emigrant's capital account.

 (ii) Such funds may be utilised locally for any purpose.